sanjay740k/sanjay740k/README.md

 # Hey 👋, This is Sanjay Kumar Kurmi
 ### About me 🤓
+I am an Electronics and Communication Engineering graduate from the Indian Institute of Technology (ISM), Dhanbad.

+Currently working as a Software Engineer at COGOPORT, I excel in Android app development using Kotlin, XML, MVVM Architecture, and Backend using Kotlin and Spring Boot.

-A tech enthusiast with a passion to solve problems and making things.
-Proven skills in Backend Development, Android application development, C++ programming, and algorithmic problem-solving, and I believe that I am a versatile learner and can get going with any sort of work.
+I am a tech enthusiast passionate about solving problems and making things.
+I have proven skills in Backend Development, Android application development, and algorithmic problem-solving.
+I believe I am a versatile learner and can get going with any sort of work.

+Sports programming is a significant interest of mine, and I have achieved commendable ratings and problem-solving abilities on platforms like Codeforces, CodeChef, and Kickstart.
 Skills: Backend Developer | C++ | Kotlin | Go | Python | Android Developer | Competitive Programmer.

 Position: Software Engineer @ Cogoport.